-An opportunity to work with a journalist colleague in 2014, led Marc to set up a standalone PR agency with former Highland News deputy editor Claire Doughty.
-At Chit Chat PR & Digital, Marc has responsibility for the marketing while Claire handles PR and media relations.
+An opportunity to work with a former journalist colleague in 2015, led Marc to set up a standalone PR agency Chit Chat PR & Digital.

 Marc has also freelanced for a number of local and national newspapers and magazines, as a writer and photographer.

-He lives in Forres with his wife and three children, and is also chairman of the Forres Business Association.
+He lives in Forres with his wife and has three grown-up children.